adegans/Goosle/readme.md

 Without it, Openverse access will expire and you have to generate a new key every few hours.
 For low traffic setups or if you do not use Openverse a longer interval of once a day is fine.

-If you've enabled the access hash as a password, don't forget to include ?a=YOUR_HASH to the url.
+The access hash is always required as an access token, don't forget to include ?a=YOUR_HASH to the url.
-Cron jobs are usually set up from your hosting dashboard, or through something like DirectAdmin, cPanel or WHM.
+Cron jobs are commonly set up from your hosting dashboard, or through something like DirectAdmin, cPanel or WHM.
 Ask your hosting provider where to find the Cron job scheduler or have them set it up for you if you don't see it.

 You can also use something like [cron-job.org](https://cron-job.org/) to trigger the background task remotely.
+To test, you can also load the url in your browser and trigger the script that way.
+Look for the onscreen prompts to see what routines are executed.

 ### Usage examples
 Example for 10 minutes past every 3 hours \